 Apart from the coffee bean, you can still consume sustainable coffee in many different ways.
 Here are our top tips.

-5 tips for sustainable coffee enjoyment
+5 tips for the best organic coffee enjoyment

-2. alternative Coffee capsules:
+2. Alternative coffee capsules:

 Consumers can now drink coffee from a machine with capsules (almost) without hesitation.
 Many suppliers now have reusable or compostable capsules.
 The capsules fit in all common capsule machines.
 They are definitely more environmentally friendly than aluminum capsules.

 Note, however, that they usually take longer to decompose than normal organic waste, so can not be disposed of completely without hesitation.
 The refillable version is better, but it is not easy to get the right coffee blend into the capsule.
-Try and try it here.

 3. coffee shape - Coffee grounds cups and cups:

-Kaffeeform produces sustainable cups and cups with innovative technology.
+Kaffeeform produces sustainable cups with innovative technology.
 All products consist of used coffee grounds and renewable raw materials.
 The special feature: The long-lasting cups smell of coffee and even survive in the dishwasher.

 4. KPM - Coffee-to-go porcelain cup:

 The chic coffee-to-go mug from KPM comes handmade from Berlin.
 Sustainably produced, you can do without the plastic-to-go cups elegantly.